Skip to main content

 • Their story: Stick to the facts of your constituent’s story, making sure not to embellish or add unnecessary details.
 Let them lead the way so that the story remains as accurate and genuine as possible.

-• Their wishes: If the subject of your writing wants to remain anonymous, or would prefer that their story not be told publicly, it’s vital to honor their wishes.
-Discuss exactly what they’re comfortable with and stay within those boundaries.
+• Their wishes: If the subject of your writing wants to remain anonymous, or would prefer that their story not be told publicly, it’s important to honor their wishes.

 • Sharing their name